-- 1) PREPARATION: Apply a suitable approved herbicide and allow period of time to elapse as recommend by the manufacturer before cultivation. - 2) CULTIVATION: break up compacted soil to full depth, fully incorporate an approved slow release fertiliser (70g/m2) into topsoil depth.
+- 1) SITE CLEARANCE, SUBSOIL IMPROVEMENT, TOPSOIL, SITE PREPARATION AND MATERIALS: to be as detailed in sections A34, Q28.
+Q30 of the landscape specification: Apply a suitable approved herbicide and allow period of time to elapse as recommend by the manufacturer before cultivation. - 2) CULTIVATION: break up compacted soil to full depth, fully incorporate an approved slow release fertiliser (70g/m2) into topsoil depth.
 Reduce topsoil to a tilth suitable for seeding (100mm depth), particle size 5mm.
-Remove stones and clay balls larger than 50mm in any dimension, roots, tufts of grass, rubbish and debris. - 3) FINAL CULTIVATION: Reduce 25mm depth to a fine, firm, tilth with good crumb structure.
+Remove stones and clay balls larger than 25mm in any dimension, roots, tufts of grass, rubbish and debris. - 3) FINAL CULTIVATION: Reduce 25mm depth to a fine, firm, tilth with good crumb structure.
 Rake to free, even surface, friable and lightly firmed but not over compacted.
-Remove surface stones/earth clods exceeding 38mm.
-Extend cultivation into existing adjacent grassland areas sufficient to ensure full marrying in of levels.
+Remove surface stones/earth clods exceeding 25mm.
+Extend cultivation into existing adjacent grassland areas sufficient to ensure full marrying in of levels. - 4) SOWING: distribute seed evenly in two equal sowings in transverse directions.
+Lightly harrow or rake to cover seed.
+On light soils roll and cross roll after seeding using a lightweight roller. - 5) FIRST CUTS: When grass is reasonably dry and height of initial growth is 75mm.
+Remove debris and litter and stones and earth clods larger than 25mm in any dimension.
+Two cuts each reducing growth to 40mm.
+Box arisings from site.